MichaelNeas/laboratory/practice/swift/iOS.md

 - `blur()` modifier applies a Gaussian blur to a view
 - `onChanged()` and `onEnded()` modifiers are on DragGesture
 - `Asymmetric transitions` let us specify one transition for insertion and another for removal.
+- every time a struct is modified a new struct is made and the old is tossed, which is how `@State` works, it listens to the reassignment
+- `@ObservedObject` can only be used with classes that conform to `ObservableObject`
+- `@Published` more or less the same as `@State`, for properties in observed objects.
+It announces changes from a property; `@ObservedObject` watches an observed object for changes.
+- `@Environment` property wrappers let you read what's going on in the current environment
+- `Identifiable` gives a promise that the block has an id property and it is unique
+- `EditButton()` will automatically switch between Edit and Done when tapped.

 ## CoreML
 - linear regression: draw one straight line through the data points, where average between line and points are as minimal as possible